Cross-correlation between $Planck$ CMB lensing potential and galaxy catalogues from HELP: Theory

 where $c$ is the speed of light, $\Omega_{m}$ and $H_{0}$ are the present-day values of the matter density parameter and Hubble constant, respectively.

 Similarly, the galaxy over-density $g(\hat{\textbf{n}})$ can also be expressed as a line of sight integral of the matter over-density:

 with $W^{g}$ given as

 where $\frac{dN}{dz}$ stands for the redshift distribution of galaxies, $b$ is the galaxy linear bias that relates the luminous tracers of large scale structure with the underlying matter distribution and the second term accounts for the gravitational magnification of background objects by foreground sources (magnification bias; \citeauthor{Turner1980} \citeyear{Turner1980}).
 This effect depends on the slope, $\alpha(z)$, of the integral counts of sources above the flux threshold $S$, i.e. $N(>S)\propto S^{-\alpha}$.
-In this work, we adopt the fiducial value of $\alpha=3$.
-The effect of different values of $\alpha$ is examined in Section \ref{sec:discuss}.
+We estimate $\alpha$ as the slope of the straight line fit to $\log {N(>S)}$ distribution.
+Because the slope estimated for objects selected from the HELP catalogue used in this work is $\alpha=1$, the magnification bias term is null.
+However, in Section \ref{sec:discuss} we investigate the sensitivity of the results to different values of the slope.

-The lensing kernel is broad, slowly varying from $z\sim1$ shown in Fig. \ref{fig:kernel_gal_dist}.
-The redshift distributions of galaxies peak at $z\sim 0.8$; the overlap between galaxy distribution peaks and lensing kernel ensures a high correlation between the galaxy over-density and CMB lensing convergence fields.
-The galaxy bias is, in general, a function of $z$ and halo mass, $M$.
-Since the redshift distributions in Fig. \ref{fig:kernel_gal_dist} are narrow and have a sharp peak, we assume the galaxy bias to be a constant in our work.
+As we can see from Fig.~\ref{fig:kernel_gal_dist}, the lensing kernel is broad, slowly varying from $z\sim1$ and the redshift distributions of HELP catalogue galaxies peak at $z\sim 0.4$ for NGP, at $z\sim 0.5$ for HS-82 and SGP Part-1, and at $z\sim 0.6$ for SGP Part-2; the overlap between galaxy distribution peaks and lensing kernel ensures a high correlation between the galaxy over-density and CMB lensing convergence fields.
+The galaxy linear bias is, in general, a function of redshift $z$ and halo mass, $M$.
+Since the redshift distributions are broad, we assume a galaxy linear bias dependent on redshift via \mbox{$b(z) = b_{0}/D(z)$}, where $D(z)$ is the growth factor and $b_{0}$ is galaxy linear bias parameter.

 The theoretical angular power spectrum is computed under the Limber approximation \citep{Limber1953} as